DEFINE74/Petya-Ransomware-Simulation/README.md

 V. 1.0
 this is a simple illusiong of legendary virus Petya.
 WARNING!
 It is so funny , but when you open this programm, Windows can block it, or mark like virus ("Ransom:Win32/Petya.A").
-So, if you understand C++ litle bit, you can see , that this programm is safe for openning.
+So, if you understand C++ little bit, you can see , that this programm is safe for openning.
 Enjoy!

 v.
 2.0 IT CANS: